msecret/experiments-invcmp-f/README.md

 ## Static file server

-A local installation of [Gulp](http://gulpjs.com) provides a Node-based foundation for running development and build tasks.

 The watch task serves the contents of the 'app' directory on `http://localhost:8080/`, and watches files for changes.
 Install Chrome's